FallenIncursio/arcenciel-link-webui/README.md

 Background worker with **retry back-off**, **disk-space guard** and **SHA-256 verification**.

-**Live queue tab** inside WebUI: ▸ coloured progress bars  ▸ status-icon (🔴 not linked / 🟢 OK / 🔵 actively downloading).
+Console progress messages with coloured status (🔴 not linked / 🟢 OK / 🔵 actively downloading).

 Hourly **inventory sync** – server skips anything you already have.